-If a lead farmer cultivates a plot used for training, e.g a demonstration plot, the area of the demonstration plot should be counted under this indicator, and the farmer counted under 4.5.2(5) number of farmers and others who have applied improved technologies.
-However, if the demonstration or training plot is cultivated by extensionists or researchers, neither the area nor the extensionist/researcher should be counted under the respective indicators.
+If a lead farmer cultivates a plot used for training, e.g a demonstration plot used for Farmer Field Days or Farmer Field School, the area of the demonstration plot should be counted under this indicator.
+In addition, the lead farmer should be counted as one individual under indicator EG.3.2-17 Number of farmers and others who have applied improved technologies.
+However, if the demonstration or training plot is cultivated by extension agents or researchers, (a demonstration plot in a research institute, for instance) neither the area nor the extension agent or researcher should be counted under this indicator or indicator EG.3.2-17 the demonstration or training plot is cultivated by extension agents or researchers, (a demonstration plot in a research institute, for instance) neither the area nor the extension agent or researcher should be counted under this indicator or indicator EG.3.2-17.
 Technology Type Disaggregation: If more than one improved technology is being applied on a hectare, count the hectare under each technology type (i.e. double-count).
 In addition, count the hectare under the total w/one or more improved technology category.
 Since it is very common for Feed the Future activities to promote more than one improved technology, not all of which are applied by all beneficiaries at once, this approach allows Feed the Future to accurately track and count the uptake of different technology types, and to accurately count the total number of hectares under improved technologies.